 Contents: To jump to the topic you would like, click on the links below

 Suitable and affordable accessible transport for persons of all disabilities remains a challenge and is one of the largest barriers to their independence.
 Much of the Public Transport that is available to the general public is not always accessible to wheelchair users, while many persons with Visual Impairments and Intellectual Impairments require extra assistance, which is not always available.
 Government projects often include introducing services to specific Cities or Provinces, these services cater & are accessible for some persons with disabilities but many rural areas in South Africa do not have public transport, let alone accessible transport.
 These areas are largely reliant on the taxi industry which also carries challenges for persons with disabilities.
-There are however private companies & organisations such as Pro Mobility, Travel With René, Safari Brothers & Bus - Tours & Transfers, SK Sambu Tours and Transfers, Beyond.Access, National Council of and for Persons with Disabilities (NCPD) and Pop a Wheelchair, who also specialize in the transport of persons with disabilities in South Africa, they offer services such as an Airport shuttle service, Charter Service or some include a Self-Drive option.
+There are however private companies & organisations such as Pro Mobility, Travel With René, Safari Bus & Tours, SK Sambu Tours and Transfers, Beyond.Access and National Council of and for Persons with Disabilities (NCPD), who also specialize in the transport of persons with disabilities in South Africa, they offer services such as an Airport shuttle service, Charter Service or some include a Self-Drive option.
 Some companies and organizations such as NCPD also rent out accessible or adapted vehicles with Hand Controls suitable for persons with Mobility Impairments to be able to drive themselves.

 In this article below, we will give you more information about the organisations and companies that can assist you and highlight some of these services that are available for all persons with disabilities in specific areas & explain how you would go about using these services.